 - Pay the rent on time.
 If you don't, you could lose your home because you have broken your tenancy agreement.
-If you have problems, Shelter can offer advice. - Look after the property.
+If you have problems, GOV.UK has links to further advice. - Look after the property.
 But get your landlord's permission before attempting repairs or decorating.
 It's worth getting contents insurance to cover your possessions too, because the landlord's insurance won't cover your things. - Be considerate to the neighbours.
 You could be evicted for anti-social behaviour if you aren't. - Not take in a lodger or sub-let without checking whether you need permission from your landlord.